sti dashboard ny

 gonorrhea

-• Gonorrhea rates have continued to rise since 2014.
+• Gonorrhea rates decreased for the first time since 2014.

-• Rates are higher among males than females, and the difference in rates is increasing.
+• Rates are higher among males than females, particularly those aged 25-34.

 • Rates have remained consistently higher among Black New Yorkers since 2014.